AbsaOSS/ABRiS/README.md

   dataFrame.select(from_avro(col("value"), schemaString) as 'data).select("data.*")
 }
 ```
-In this example the avro binary data are in ```dataFrame``` inside column named value.
-The avro schema is provided as a string ```schemaString```.
+In this example the Avro binary data are in ```dataFrame``` inside column named value.
+The Avro schema is provided as a string ```schemaString```.

-After the avro data are converted to spark sql representation they are stored in column named data.
+After the Avro data are converted to Spark SQL representation they are stored in column named data.
 This column is immediately flattened in the next select so the result will be a ```DataFrame``` containing only the deserialized avro data.

-### Reading Avro binary records using schema registry
+### Reading Avro binary records using Schema Registry
-If you want to use schema registry you need to provide a configuration:
+If you want to use Schema Registry you need to provide a configuration:
 ```scala
 val schemaRegistryConfig = Map( SchemaManager.PARAM_SCHEMA_REGISTRY_URL          -> "url_to_schema_registry",